pydeoxy/SPINE/services/mqtt_subscriber/README.md

 ### Future Extensions

-The metrics system is designed to be extensible:
+The metrics system and Kafka integration are designed to be extensible:

-- Increase `NUM_WINDOWS` to retain more historical data
-- Add sliding window calculations for different time periods (1m, 5m, 15m)
+- Add protobuf serialization for structured message formats
-- Implement percentile-based metrics (p50, p95, p99 processing times)
+- Implement message schema validation and enforcement
 - Add topic-specific metrics breakdowns
+- Implement message replay and recovery mechanisms
+- Create advanced routing rules based on message content